sahmad3/lvt-spire-reader/README.md

 # lvt-spire-reader

-Reader for Spire soil moisture in LVT
+Reader for Spire soil moisture data in LVT